macder/wfv-validation/README.md

 For testing, see [WFV Unit Testing](https://github.com/macder/wp-form-validation/tree/master/tests)

-*WFV is the cumulative result from 5yrs+ experience with making secure and high volume web forms for blue chip brands and the public sector.*
+*WFV is the cumulative result from 5yrs+ of experience making secure and high volume web forms for blue chip and public sector organizations.*

 # Table of Contents